sirherrbatka/lense/README.md

 Lenses objects acting as a first-class accessors build around SETFable places.
 They are composable by default, which greatly simplifies building nested representations.

 ## Demonstration
-This package exports just few symbols.
+This package exports just a few symbols.
 You can use READ, WRITE (or ACCESS if you prefer to do so) as well as TRANSFORM to interact with lenses.
 To create a new lense use FOR macro and COMPOSE function.

 ```
 (defparameter *data* (list 1 2 3))